 Which led us to May 20, 2020.
 During a Man of Steel Watch Party, Snyder revealed that – after literal years of speculation, whispers, and rumours, the Snyder Cut is real and will be coming to HBO Max at some point in 2021.

-What can we expect from the Snyder Cut?
+What else can we expect from the Snyder Cut?

 Don’t expect a whole new movie built from the ground up.
-It might not even be a movie at all, arriving in four one-hour parts on HBO Max in 2020.
+It's technically not a movie at all, arriving in four one-hour parts on HBO Max in 2020.

 The first big insider report concerning the Snyder Cut came from THR, which outlined the future of the project.
 That includes a possible $30m budget (a number that HBO Max Bob Greenblatt said is actually less than what is being spent) as well as the potential for the Snyder Cut to be a four-hour Justice League movie or for it to be split into a six-episode miniseries.
 It proved to be a mixture of both.
 Either way, Greenblatt said it’ll be a “radical rethinking.”

 So, where’s that money going?
 The Wrap suggested it’s “for special effects, for scoring, and even ADR” but there will be “no reshoots of any kind.”